xapple/pydirdiff/README.md

     f /Volumes/Original HD/Documents/Games/Emulation/MacOS/SheepShaver/Snow version/ROM                                              Diverge only in date
     f /Volumes/Original HD/Documents/Games/Emulation/MacOS/SheepShaver/Snow version/SheepShaver.app/Contents/MacOS/SheepShaver       Diverge only in date
     f /Volumes/Original HD/Documents/Pictures/Avatars/iChatIcons                                                                          Diverge in size

+It works by comparing files pairs.
+If they have both the same size and dates they are assumed identical (instantaneous).
+If they have different sizes they are automatically flagged as different (instantaneous).
+If they have different dates (either creation or modification) but same size we compare their md5 sums to know the truth (both files in parallel but still slow).